Tinkerforge/doc/source/Software/IPConnection_C.rst

 .. c:function:: int ipcon_add_device(IPConnection *ipcon, Device *device)

- Adds a device (Brick or Bricklet) to the IP Connection.
-Every device has to be added to an ip connection before it can be used.
+ Adds a device (Brick or Bricklet) to the IP connection.
+Every device has to be added to an IP connection before it can be used.
 Examples for this can be found in the API documentation for every Brick and Bricklet.

 .. c:function:: void ipcon_join_thread(IPConnection *ipcon)

- Joins the thread of the ip connection.
-The call will block until the ip connection is :c:func:`destroyed <ipcon_destroy>`.
+ Joins the thread of the IP connection.
+The call will block until the IP connection is :c:func:`destroyed <ipcon_destroy>`.

- This makes sense if you relies solely on callbacks from listeners or if the ip connection was created in a thread.
+ This makes sense if you relies solely on callbacks from listeners or if the IP connection was created in a thread.

 .. c:function:: void ipcon_destroy(IPConnection *ipcon)

- Destroys the ip connection.
-The socket to the Brick Daemon will be closed and the thread of the ip connection terminated.
+ Destroys the IP connection.
+The socket to the Brick Daemon will be closed and the thread of the IP connection terminated.